Content Marketing

 For example, you may need search content to attract more qualified traffic.
 Still, you need that content to link to your solutions pages and feature lead magnets that will allow you to capture visitor information and qualify them as leads.

-Step 3: Define your content mixes
+Step 3: Define Your Asset Mixes

 Now you'll identify the types of content you'll use in each content stream.
 At this stage, solid market intelligence should guide your decision-making.